Everyone should write content!

 Summary

-If you want to succeed with Content Marketing and Inbound Marketing, it is a great advantage if you can educate and get all your colleagues and employees on why you should work with this.
-Then it is easier to produce a large amount of content that targets the different stakeholders/target groups that your company has.Also try to implement the culture in your company where everyone helps each other to write content.
-Consider the statistics that companies that publish more than 16 blog posts per month get on average 3.5x more traffic than those that publish 0-4 blog posts per month and those that publish more than 16 blog posts per month generate 4.5X more leads than those that publish 0-4 blog posts.So let's get writing!Want help getting started with Content Marketing or Inbound Marketing?
-At Contitude, we'll help you no matter how far along you are!Book an appointment with Contitude
+If you want to succeed with content marketing and inbound marketing, it is a great advantage if you can educate and get all your colleagues and employees on why you should work with this.
+Then it is easier to produce a large amount of content aimed at the different stakeholders/target groups that your company has.Also try to implement the culture in the company where everyone helps to write content.
+Consider the statistics that companies that publish more than 16 blog posts per month get on average 3.5x more traffic than those who publish 0-4 blog posts per month and those who publish more than 16 blog posts per month generate 4.5X more leads than those who publish 0-4 blog posts.So just start writing!

 Want to get started?
 Send us a message...